-There are several approaches for identifying a NP-50 difference threshold between unchanged and changed wetlands.
+There are several approaches for identifying a NP-HP50 difference threshold between unchanged and changed wetlands.
 One approach involves application of classification techniques such as the crossing point method to NP-P50 differences for samples of changed and unchanged wetlands.
 An alternative is to simply analyze a sample of unchanged wetlands and use the means, maxima, or other univariate metrics of the NP-P50 to identify a threshold value, given that for unimpacted waterbodies the P50 equals the HP50.

-Several studies, including some introduced in a previous section, have characterized unchanged wetlands using differing sample sizes, wetlands, and time periods (Table 3).
-Using data from the 41 hydrologically unimpacted NTB cypress domes (Figure 5) used in Cameron et al. (2020), extended from 2003-2019, the average NP-P50 difference was 1.0 feet (range: 0.4 to 1.9 feet; the NP-P50 differences are normally distributed based on a Shapiro-Wilk test an alpha of 0.05).
-This value matches that reported by Hancock (2007), who identified an average NP-P50 difference of 1.0 feet (range: 0.5 to 1.3 feet) based on nine cypress domes with observed (1979-2005, except one beginning in 1984) and modeled (1946-2005) data.
-Similarly, SWFWMD (1999b), used 1989-1995 data reported an average NP-P50 difference of 1.1 feet (range: 0.4 to 2.3 feet) for 21 unchanged cypress wetlands.
-Using the current work's extended dataset for SWFWMD (1999b) but excluding wetlands with NP issues (Table 1), 14 unchanged cypress wetlands with data from 1989-2019 had an average NP-P50 difference of 1.0 feet (range: 0.6 to 1.8 feet).
-For 10 unstressed plains wetlands in the CFWI, Bays et al. (2013) found an average WE-P50 of 1.3 feet (range: 0.7 to 2.0 feet) using data from 2006-2011; however, the relationship of WE to NP has not been rigorously quantified for mesic waterbodies, much of the CFWI area differs hydrologically from the NTB area, and the hydrologic and ecological similarity of NTB cypress domes and CFWI plains wetlands is not currently well characterized.
-Thus, mean, maximum, and minimum statistics for the NP-P50 difference in unimpacted NTB cypress wetlands are remarkably consistent, even when evaluating different samples and time periods (and thus differing rainfall conditions; for example, 1989-1995 represented an unusually dry period while 2003-2019 represented more average conditions; Table 3; Basso et al., 2020).
-Irrespective of wetlands sampled and time periods chosen, the average NP-P50 difference is approximately 1.0 feet and the maximum NP-P50 difference is approximately 2.0 feet (Table 3).
+Several studies, including some introduced in a previous section, have characterized unchanged wetlands using differing sample sizes, wetlands, and time periods (Table 4).
+Using data from the 41 hydrologically unimpacted NTB cypress domes (Figure 5) used in Cameron et al. (2020a), extended from 2003-2019, the average NP-P50 difference was 1.0 feet (standard deviation: 0.4 feet; range: 0.4 to 1.9 feet; the NP-P50 differences are normally distributed based on a Shapiro-Wilk test an alpha of 0.05).
+This value matches that reported by Hancock (2007), who identified an average NP-P50 difference of 1.0 feet (standard deviation: 0.3 feet; range: 0.5 to 1.2 feet) based on nine cypress domes with observed (1979-2005, except one beginning in 1984) and modeled (1946-2005) data.

+Similarly, SWFWMD (1999b), used 1989-1995 data reported an average NP-P50 difference of 1.1 feet (standard deviation: 0.4 feet; range: 0.4 to 2.3 feet) for 21 unchanged cypress wetlands.
+Using the current work's extended dataset for SWFWMD (1999b) but excluding wetlands with NP issues (Table 1), 14 unchanged cypress wetlands with data from 1989-2019 had an average NP-P50 difference of 1.0 feet (standard deviation: 0.3 feet; range: 0.6 to 1.8 feet).
+For 10 unstressed plains wetlands in the CFWI, Bays et al. (2013) found an average WE-P50 of 1.3 feet (standard deviation: 0.5 feet; range: 0.7 to 2.0 feet) using data from 2006-2011; however, the relationship of WE to NP has not been rigorously quantified for mesic waterbodies, much of the CFWI area differs hydrologically from the NTB area, and the hydrologic and ecological similarity of NTB cypress domes and CFWI plains wetlands is not currently well characterized, so comparisons of CFWI WE-P50 and NTB NP-P50 differences can only be qualitative.